ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/GattServer.md

 #### Characteristic and attributes access

-Values of the characteristic and the characteristic descriptor present in the GattServer must be accessed through the handle assigned to them when the service has been registered; the GattServer class offers several flavours of `read()` and `write()` functions that retrieve or mutate an attribute value.
+Values of the characteristic and the characteristic descriptor present in the GattServer must be accessed through the handle assigned to them when the service has been registered.
+The GattServer class offers several flavours of `read()` and `write()` functions that retrieve or mutate an attribute value.

-Application code can query if a client has subscribed to a given characteristic's value update by invoking the function `areUpdatesEnabled()`.
+If a client has subscribed to a given characteristic's value update, then the application code can query by invoking the function `areUpdatesEnabled()`.

 #### Events